Morgan Junction Park Addition

 Project Description

 In 2014, Seattle Parks and Recreation purchased the .47-acre property at 6311 California Ave SW, north of Morgan Junction Park, to expand the park and provide additional open space for this high-density neighborhood.
 The design will incorporate accessibility in compliance with the Americans with Disabilities Act (ADA) and additional park elements will be incorporated after gathering public input.
-A transfer of jurisdiction ordinance is necessary to expand and connect the new site to the existing park, anticipated to be completed in late fall 2025.
+A transfer of jurisdiction ordinance may be required to expand and connect the new site to the existing park.

-The additional parcel and current Eddy Street ROWwill not be accessible during construction.
+The additional parcel and the current Eddy Street ROW will not be accessible during construction.

 Community Participation